 In 2008, the U.S. Department of Health and Human Services issued physical activity guidelines for healthy pregnant and postpartum women, the guidelines recommend at least 150 minutes per week of moderate-intensity aerobic activity (ie, equivalent to brisk walking).
 The guidelines advise that pregnant women who habitually engage in vigorous-intensity aerobic activity (ie, the equivalent of running) or who are highly active “can continue physical activity during pregnancy and the postpartum period, provided that they remain healthy and discuss with their health care provider how and when activity should be adjusted over time”.

 Knowledge is power.
 The bottom line is that you know your body best.
 Use your best judgement about your activity level during pregnancy.
 Refer to your healthcare provider before starting an exercise program, or if you have any questions as you progress along.

 Active Moms’ Club provides fitness for all stages of motherhood.
-We offer a wide range of services to meet the unique needs of Chicago mothers: prenatal and postnatal exercise classes, one-on-one personal training, fitness challenges — and most importantly, a community of support from moms just like you!
+We offer a wide range of services to meet the unique needs of Chicago mothers: prenatal and postnatal exercise classes, NEW virtual training for new moms, one-on-one personal training, 60-Days of YOU! nutrition & fitness program — and most importantly, a community of support from moms just like you!

 ~ ~ ~ ~ ~